Nationals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.
+- The Nationals have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- Washington and its opponents have gone over the total this season in 18 of its 41 opportunities.
+- Washington's games have gone over the total in 18 of its 42 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.